bbmokhtari/django-translations/docs/guide/context.rst

 Deleting the translations
 =========================

-To delete the translations of the context's scope in a language use the :meth:`~translations.context.Context.delete` method.
+To delete the translations of the context's purview in a language use the :meth:`~translations.context.Context.delete` method.
 This deletes the translations for the :ref:`translatable fields \
-<specify-fields>` of the context's scope.
+<specify-fields>` of the context's purview.
 It takes in a ``lang`` parameter which determines the language to delete the translation in.